nbduc/tabs/README.md

-# react-webpack-babel
+# tabs
-Set up a basic ReactJS project
+Tabs with React